The Winkler Heritage Society was established in 1999.

 Organization and Structure:

-The current Executive elected by the Members is:
+The current Executive elected by the Members are:

 The Board of Directors consists of the Executive and the WHS Member Chairpersons of active, appointed sub-committees in the Society.